Machine Learning Simulates Agent-Based Model Towards Policy: Methods

 \subsection{Baseline Agent-Based Model: PolicySpace2 (PS2)}

-PolicySpace2 (PS2) is an open source, readily available\footnote{\url{https://github.com/BAFurtado/policyspace2}.} ABM that focuses on three alternative policy-schemes for the case of Brazilian Metropolitan Regions (MRs).
-According to the authors, PS2 is defined "as a primarily endogenous computational agent-based model (ABM) that includes mortgage loans, housing construction, taxes collection and investments, with firms and households interacting in real estate, goods and services, and labor markets" \cite[par.1.5]{alves_furtado2022}.
+PolicySpace2 (PS2) is an open source, readily available\footnote{\url{https://github.com/BAFurtado/policyspace2}.} ABM that focuses on three alternative policy-schemes for the case of Brazilian MRs. According to the authors, PS2 is defined "as a primarily endogenous computational agent-based model (ABM) that includes mortgage loans, housing construction, taxes collection and investments, with firms and households interacting in real estate, goods and services, and labor markets" \cite[par.1.5]{alves_furtado2022}.
 The default run of PS2 is for the MR of Brasília from 2010 to 2020, using census and business data, along with detailed geographical intraurban (census tract equivalent) boundaries.

 The main goal of PS2 is to contrast and compare three competing policy investments alternatives for the case of Brasília.
-Given low-income households, municipalities may either (a) purchase houses to transfer; (b) provide rental vouchers; or (c) make monetary transfers.
+Given low-income households, municipalities may either (a) acquire houses to transfer (Property acquisition); (b) provide rental vouchers (Rent vouchers); or (c) make monetary transfers (Monetary aid).
 These policies are tested against a no-policy baseline and results are compared using macroeconomic indicators and their trajectories.

-The results of PS2 consistently show that rental vouchers (b) and monetary transfers (c) seem to be the most beneficial policy choice producing higher GDP with less inequality.
+The results of PS2 consistently show that Rent vouchers (b) and Monetary aid (c) seem to be the most beneficial policy choice producing higher GDP with a lower Gini coefficient.
 These two options also reduced the percentage of households defaulting on rent and going any month without goods and services consumption.
-The policy choice of house (a) seems to perform worse in comparison to the two alternatives and the no-policy baseline across most of the indicators.
+The policy choice of Property acquisition seems to perform worse in comparison to the two alternatives and the no-policy baseline across most of the indicators \cite{alves_furtado2022}.

-PS2, however, is developed and evaluated for the case of Brasília MR alone.
-Although the authors also run the model and present comparative results to four other MRs\footnote{Belo Horizonte, Campinas, Fortaleza and Porto Alegre.}, results were not simulated for all of the 46 available MRs. This is exactly how the surrogate model we present contribute to the analysis.
-We use the bulk of runs used for the sensitivity analysis and expand the results to include all 46 MRs, while also expanding the variability contained in the data by better exploring parameter space.
+PS2, however, is developed and evaluated for the case of Brasília Metropolitan Region alone.
+Although the authors also run the model and present comparisons to four other MRs\footnote{Belo Horizonte, Campinas, Fortaleza and Porto Alegre.}, results were not exhaustively run for all of the 46 available MRs. This is exactly how the surrogate model we present contribute to the analysis.
+We use the bulk of runs of the sensitivity analysis to expand the results to all 46 MRs, while also expanding the variability contained in the data--better exploring the parameter space--,and steering results towards optimal policies.